bontebok/QAMWebSocketMod/README.md

 ## Sending QuadArrayMesh line updates

-To initialize a QuadArrayMesh, send the following JSON:
+To initialize a QuadArrayMesh, send the following JSON via the WebSocket:

 ```
 {